Xuveo Legal Payment Security Policy

 We recommend that you treat any such communications with caution and seek independent advice before acting on them - even if the communication appears to be from an official source or seems convincing.

-Do not open attachments, or click on links or download buttons, in unexpected emails, SMS messages, instant messages or other communications without first contacting the sender (using a separately verified telephone number) to check legitimacy.
+Do not open attachments, links or downloads in any email, SMS message, instant message or other communications without first contacting the sender (using a separately verified telephone number) to check legitimacy.

 Give these same warnings to anyone else may also be involved in transferring money (eg your accountant, bookkeeper, accounts payable staff, agent, broker, family members or any other third party payers).